Azure/Hadoop-Migrations/docs/ranger/architecture-and-components.md

-## Apache Ranger Architecture and Components
+# Apache Ranger Architecture and Components

+## Overview

 Apache Ranger is a framework to enable, monitor and manage comprehensive data security across the Hadoop platform.